Skip to main content

 4. Start Small - Place smaller orders while learning

-5. Monitor Status - Check if your order filled or is still open
+5. Monitor Fill Status - Use Get My Portfolio to check if your order filled or is still open

 Next Steps